AbsoluteStratos/FartKnight/ReadMe.md

 - Plays a SFX on attack

 Everything in this mod was done via C# scripting in VSCode and looking at online documentation / APIs.
-There are a number of older legacy tools that can make moding easier that I don't know how to use.
+There are a number of older legacy tools that can make modding easier that I don't know how to use.
 Additionally, one can also use Unity and bundle assets to then inject into the game.
-I consider these a requirement for more advanced mods, but for a simple concept like this I wanted to try to approach this through pure scripting.
+I consider these a requirement for more advanced mods, but for a simple concept like this I wanted to try to approach through pure scripting.

 ## Repository Layout